( Locked ● Limited version )

 # 1. Access to these notes

-This reference is intended for a select audience; it covers some of the design decisions and technical aspects of my online store.
+This reference is intended for a select audience; it covers some of the design decisions and technical aspects of this online store.
 There are two versions, the Full version and the Limited version (which has sections 5 through 12 excluded).

 If you previously accessed the Full version of this notebook from another device, or if you have cleared your browser’s cookies, you will need to again begin from the URL that you previously used to unlock this reference.